-One of the most peculiar artists of the late 19th century was James Abbott McNeill Whistler.
-This figure proposed a more sentimental and subtle painting which was similar to the Romanticist movement, yet conceptually it was much different and more progressive.
+One of the most peculiar artists of the late 19th century, James Abbott McNeill Whistler proposed a more sentimental and subtle painting which was similar to the Romanticist movement, yet conceptually it was much different and more progressive.
 The artist was stubborn enough to pursue an artistic career and build quite a personal style.
 One of his later paintings best reflects all of those efforts – it is called Arrangement in Grey and Black No.1, but it is much better known as Whistler’s Mother.

 The Story Behind The Portrait of Whistler’s Mother

 Arrangement in Grey and Black No.1 represents James Whistler’s mature phase characterized by the radical use of simple coloring.
 The whole composition underlines the humbleness of a decent and morally impeccable Victorian woman who gave her best to be a good mother and housewife.
 Anna was widowed at forty-five and was deeply devoted to her children.
 In 1864, she moved to London to be closer to them and became aware of her son’s bohemian lifestyle.

 Initially, another person was to model for the painting, and Anna Whistler eventually acted as a replacement.
 It is important to add that the artist imagined for the model to stand, yet his mother was elderly and could not stand for a long time.
 Whistler wanted to depict his young neighbor, Helena Amelia Lindgren (1855-1931), who would take Anna’s place when she would become tired.
 Helena considered modeling secretly for Whistler, who was dazzled by her hands.
 The letter from 1935 states that the mother asked the Lindgrens if the older sister Christina could do it.
 The family forbade it, so Helena offered to pose without her mother’s knowledge.